-Dr. Conan Shaw, Functional Medicine, Certified Clinical Nutritionist – Pittsburgh, PA

 Often, people crave items high in fat and calories.
 The reason for this lies in the brain.
 Fatty, sugary foods release chemicals called opioids into our bloodstream.
 Opioids bind to receptors in our brains and give us feelings of pleasure and even mild euphoria.
 In this way, our bodies, at least momentarily, give us a “thank you” for ingesting a box of truffles.

-As a nutritionist I rarely have a patient come to my office for treatment based solely on their food cravings.
+As a Certified Clinical Nutritionist I rarely have a patient come to my office for treatment based solely on their food cravings.
 However, it is a regular question asked in the medical history that often lends insight into the metabolic needs of the body.
 Frequently food cravings end up as obesity.
 This is the more common presentation of a patient into my office.

 In any weight loss plan, one primary goal is to stop specific food cravings to make people feel less “denied” while they are going through the process of losing weight.
 This returns to the concept of dieting: “giving something up”-many people feel as if they are depriving themselves of pleasure.
 Actually they are, because the pleasure of satisfying a craving releases the opium drug response.
 So, if we use therapeutic doses of vitamins and minerals to offset cravings, people feel less denied of pleasure and more likely to stick to a weight loss regimen.